gearup2000/k8s/README.md

 12. Service in Kubernetes - Part 1.
 Type ClusterIP Endpoints.
 13. Service in Kubernetes - Part 2.
 Types-ExternalName, NodePort and LoadBalancer.
 Headless Service.
 14. Ingress in Kubernetes.
 Creating ingress on Minikube.
-15. Probes-Liveness, Readiness, StartupProbe, http Headers, httpGet in Kubernetes.
+15. Probes-Liveness, Readiness, StartupProbe and httpGet in Kubernetes.
+16. Overriding CMD and ENTRYPOINT Docker instructions using Kubernetes.